satcasm/To-Do-List/README.md

 # To-Do-List

-This is a super simple to-do list where you can add new things to do and delete it by hovering and hitting a garbage can icon.
+This is a super simple to-do list where you can add new things to do and you can also delete it by hovering and hitting a garbage can icon.